 The Best Man & Maid of Honor speeches follow, with the newlyweds wrapping it up by thanking everyone for coming.

-Before we go further, and important note – DO YOU!
+Before we go further, an important note – DO YOU!
 Everyone’s relationships & circumstances are so different.
 Please by all means make alterations to today’s show to fit your unique & special situation.

 Give advance notice to your speakers.

 Don’t assume that people know you want them to give speeches.
 Every wedding is different, and this may be totally new to your parents or wedding party members.
-We don’t want any surprises or last-minute panic attacks!
+You certainly don’t want any surprises or last-minute panic attacks!

 Should we give direction about speech topic & length?

 The point of a wedding speech is to share a candid reflection of your love from the eyes of your loved ones.
 The goal should be to make everyone smile, laugh, and maybe shed a tear or two.

 Should you guide the wedding speech topic?